ec-belonging-in-biology/sci-id-development/CODE_OF_CONDUCT.md

 * Remain empathetic and kind to one another
 * Respect differing opinions, perspectives, and experiences
 * Give and receive constructive criticism gracefully
-* Accept responsibility, apologize, remedy their impact, and remain respectful when they make mistakes and then leanr from them
+* Accept responsibility, apologize, remedy their impact, and remain respectful when they make mistakes and then learn from them
 * Make claims based upon cited evidence
 * Act in interest of the whole community rather than the individual
 * Advocate for others